-However, previously the net surplus from the operation of the Council's trading operations has been presented within the Financing and Investment Income and Expenditure line.
+However, previously the net surplus from the operation of the Council's Works Services Unit has been presented within the Financing and Investment Income and Expenditure line.
 Therefore, the 2015/16 gross income and expenditure figures within Cost of Services and also the Financing and Investment Income and Expenditure line have been restated in the Comprehensive Income and Expenditure Statement to reflect this change in accounting policy.
+There is no impact upon the Surplus or Deficit on Provision of Services, or any other of the Core Statements.
+Note 15 for Financing and Investment Income and Expenditure has also been updated accordingly.